The best green web hosting makes it simple and easy to host your website(s) online with providers who have environmentally friendly credentials.

 The sums behind all this can be surprising.
 Web Neutral Project founder Jack Amend calculates that powering the average website produces 4,500 pounds of CO2 a year, equivalent to driving the average new car for more than 10,000 miles.
 We're not quite sure what ‘average’ means in that context, but whatever the precise details, the message is clear: hosting has a very real environmental impact, and it's much more significant than you might think.

-So if you’re sold on the idea of going green when it comes to your web hosting, check out our pick of the green hosting crop to find out more.
+So if you're thinking about going green when it comes to your web hosting, check out our pick of the best green hosting services on the market.

 Founded in California back in 2008, GreenGeeks now proudly claims to be the ‘world's #1 green energy web hosting provider’, not surprising given that it is dedicated entirely to green causes.